Meisam-Rahimi/Sentiment-Analyzer/README.md

  was not easy to like.
 My main objection was the lack of foundation for the relationship between the two main characters, I was never convinced that they were close.
-I also told him that the scene where the main characters were presented as children becoming friends was too late in the film.<br /><br />He told me that the flashback scenes were not in the original script.
+I also told him that the scene where the main characters were presented as children becoming friends was too late in the film.
+He told me that the flashback scenes were not in the original script.
 That they were added because he felt like I did that the two main characters did not appear close.
 He went on to explain that these scenes were not filmed to his satisfaction as they were out of money.
-I agree that they did not do much for the film.<br /><br />Another fact about the movie, that I was not aware of, is the actor who had the lead wrote the script based on his own personal experience.
+I agree that they did not do much for the film.
+Another fact about the movie, that I was not aware of, is the actor who had the lead wrote the script based on his own personal experience.
 This is usually a bad move as some writers do not take into consideration the emotional reaction the viewer.
 The story is so